How To Style Over-The-Knee Boots, According To R29 Editors

 All linked products are independently selected by our editors.
 If you purchase any of these products, we may earn a commission.

 Boot season is year-round.
 From all-purpose knee-highs to Beyoncé-approved cowboy styles, boots are the unsung heroes of our wardrobes in every climate.
-They go with everything, are suitable for most occasions, and are often as practical as your favorite sneakers.
+They go with everything, are suitable for most occasions, and are often as practical as your favourite trainers.
 That said, some silhouettes prove to be a little harder to style than others.

 AdvertisementADVERTISEMENT